There is no Chronic Fatigue Syndrome test done by a regular doctor which gives a clear diagnosis.

 A test for ATP can be done at Biolab, London, UK.
 See below.

 Please note that you may test as having normal mitochondrial function and still have a diagnosis of CFS/ME.
-Perhaps in the future, various subgroups will be identified.

 With the symptoms of CFS/ME you should expect to be given neurological tests to exclude other conditions.